 Sorry, but we are posting just a few now to illustrate the limitations of synthesized vocals.
 More selections with better audio will be available as we upgrade later in 2026.

 There’s Love in her Bright Blue Eye, a song for Tenor and chorus from 1877 by the prolific Joseph J. Daynes.
-Just one verse for this demo.
+The tenor sings the verse solo, then is joined by an s.a.t.b. quartet for the short chorus.
+This demo recording uses just one verse/chorus for this demo.
 (Audio only – click to listen.)

 Really?
-Just TWO vocal recordings?
-Sorry, but without access to live performers there is not much chance of having good quality vocal recordings here.
+Just THREE vocal recordings?
+Sorry – we are actively looking for ways to present vocals works as well.
+But without access to live performers there is not yet much chance of having good quality vocal recordings here.
 We are looking into the various A.I. singing software options to see if they might yield results which more closely honor the original intent.
 Something might work out by mid-2026.
+Yes, there are MANY songs, serious and satirical, which would fit nicely here, and we have quite a few examples on hold.

 But for now, please accept my apologies.
 If you are interested in performing vocal music that fits the themes of this site please let us know.
 We would love to have some better vocal recordings to share here.
 We can even suggest or supply sheet music that is on point.